microsoft/com-rs/README.md

 There are many existing Rust crates that help with COM interactions.
 Depending on your use case, you may find these crates more suited to your needs.
 For example, we have
 - [Intercom](https://github.com/Rantanen/intercom), which focuses on providing support for writing cross-platform COM components in Rust.
 - [winapi-rs](https://github.com/retep998/winapi-rs), which provides a straightforward macro that allows you to easily consume COM interfaces.

-## Notes

-There are many advanced concepts in COM that our library aim to support.
-Relevant documentation on these advanced features can be found within the [docs](./docs) folder.

 ## Building